pandas-dev/pandas/doc/source/advanced.rst

    df[['foo','qux']].columns  # sliced

-This is done to avoid a recomputation of the levels in order to make slicing highly performant.
+This is done to avoid a recomputation of the levels in order to make slicing highly efficient.
 If you want to see only the used levels, you can use the :func:`MultiIndex.get_level_values` method.

 .. ipython:: python